-No candidate for attorney general or lieutenant governor, or the candidate's campaign committee, may accept contributions from a person or political committee which in the aggregate from one source exceeds two thousand dollars (\$2,000) during any calendar year, or contributions from a political party which in the aggregate from one source exceeds twenty thousand dollars (\$20,000) during any calendar year.
+No candidate for attorney general or lieutenant governor, or the candidate's campaign committee, may accept contributions from a person or political committee which in the aggregate from one source exceeds two thousand dollars during any calendar year, or contributions from a political party which in the aggregate from one source exceeds twenty thousand dollars during any calendar year.

-(3) No candidate for secretary of state, state auditor, state treasurer, commissioner of school and public lands, or public utilities commissioner, or the candidate's campaign committee, may accept contributions from a person or political committee which in the aggregate from one source exceeds one thousand dollars (\$1,000) during any calendar year, or contributions from a political party which in the aggregate from one source exceeds ten thousand dollars (\$10,000) during any calendar year.
+No candidate for secretary of state, state auditor, state treasurer, commissioner of school and public lands, or public utilities commissioner, or the candidate's campaign committee, may accept contributions from a person or political committee which in the aggregate from one source exceeds one thousand dollars during any calendar year, or contributions from a political party which in the aggregate from one source exceeds ten thousand dollars during any calendar year.

-(4) No candidate for statewide office may accept a contribution from a ballot question committee.
+No candidate for statewide office may accept a contribution from a ballot question committee.

-Funds received by a candidate or candidate's campaign committee by way of redemption of a Democracy Credit shall be considered a contribution from the person who assigned the Democracy Credit to the candidate.
+Funds received by a candidate or candidate's campaign committee by way of redemption of a democracy credit are considered a contribution from the person who assigned the democracy credit to the candidate.

-(6) The limitation on any contribution from a person in this section does not apply to any contribution by the candidate or the candidate's immediate family to his or her campaign committee.
+The limitation on any contribution from a person in this section does not apply to any contribution by the candidate or the candidate's immediate family to the candidate's campaign committee.
 A violation of this section is a Class 1 misdemeanor.